Equestrian statue of Emiliano Zapata (Los Angeles)

-Equestrian statue in Los Angeles, California, U.S.
+Monument in Los Angeles, California, U.S.

 The equestrian statue of Emiliano Zapata, honoring Mexican Revolution leader Emiliano Zapata, is installed at El Parque de México, located in Lincoln Park, in Los Angeles, California, United States.

 History

 The statue was sculpted by Mexican artist Ignacio Asúnsolo.
 The monument was a gift of Mexico City to the city of Los Angeles and erected in 1980 at El Parque de México, a section of LA's Lincoln Park devoted to Mexican historical figures.

 Inscription

 The inscription on the monument, in both Spanish and English, reads: